Summer may be over, but this time of year is still perfect for heading outdoors. Take a stroll among autumn leaves, golden sunshine and cooler air.

 Fitzroy Gardens

 This quiet oasis on the edge of the CBD beckons residents and workers alike outside for a ramble.
-Autumn is the best time to gaze at avenues of elm trees, the stream in fern gully and sparkling ornamental ponds.
-Stop for a caffeine hit at ethical coffee spot KereKere Green to warm up along your travels.
+Autumn is the best time to gaze at avenues of elm trees, the stream in fern gully and sparkling ponds.
+Stop for a caffeine hit at cosy coffee spot KereKere Green to stay fuelled for your travels.
+Or make a reservation at Yiaga, a new fine diner specialising in Australian cuisine.

 Two people sitting on a bench beside a lake in a garden filled with fallen autumn leaves.